tinacms/tinacms/packages/next-tinacms-github/README.md

     forkFullName: previewData.fork_full_name,
     headBranch: previewData.head_branch || 'master',
   }

+  let error = null

   if(preview) {
+    try {
     file = await getGithubMarkdownFile(filePath,
       sourceProviderConnection,
       previewData.accessToken)
+    }
+    catch (e) {
+      // If there is an error initially loading the content from Github, we want to display an actionable error
+      // to the user.
+They may need to re-authenticate or create a new fork. if (e instanceof GithubError) {
+        error = { ...e } //workaround since we cant return error as JSON } else {
+        throw e
+      }
+    }
   }
   else {
     // Get your production content here